-One turn of events led to another, and so it was that Jim, and not his wife, took Jim’s 87-year-old father to his appointment with the dermatologist for the first time.
-And so it was that the dermatologist was not Jim’s father’s regular dermatologist, but Dr. Charlie Becknell, of Lexington, Ky., who was taking his place.
-And so it was that when Dr. Becknell greeted Jim’s father and then extended his hand to Jim, one of the most important turning points of Jim’s life spontaneously occurred.
+At the last moment Jim decided that for the first time ever, he, and not Jo, would take Jim’s 87-year-old father to his appointment with the dermatologist.
+And as it turned out, the dermatologist was not Jim’s father’s regular dermatologist, but Dr. Charlie Becknell, of Lexington, who was taking his place.
+When Becknell greeted Jim’s father and then extended his hand to Jim, a remarkable moment in diagnostic medicine spontaneously occurred.

 As Jim recalls, “The guy just got fascinated with my look.”

 Refusing to let go of Jim’s hand, Becknell began to ask questions.
 “Has your nose always been that big?
 Have your hands always been that big?”

 Jim, somewhat flustered at becoming the focus of his father’s dermatology visit, parried each question with a plausible answer: “I work with my hands … My dad’s got a pretty good snout on him … Look at my dad’s hands – he’s a sight, and I’m getting there … I’ve gained weight over the years … The fat’s got to go somewhere.”